Build a One-to-One Chat Application Using JavaScript

 4. Exchange messages!

-In this post, we walked through how to create a web app to allow two users to converse in real-time, using Stream Chat.
-This is just the basics of what is possible.
+In this post, we walked through how to create a web app to allow two users to converse in real-time, using Chat Docs.
+These are just the basics of what is possible.
 Check out the Stream Chat SDK to learn about even more ways you can improve the form and function of your app!

 decorative lines